 A study of the techniques, goals, and methods of negotiating, as well as other forms of dispute resolution, primarily mediation.
-The principal teaching method is the use of simulated problems in which the students seek to negotiate resolutions to disputes involving simulated problems in which the students seek to negotiate resolutions to disputes involving a variety of factual settings and legal theories.
+The principal teaching method is the use of simulated problems in which the students seek to negotiate resolutions to disputes involving a variety of factual settings and legal theories.
 Enrollment is usually limited to 36 students.